John Cale

 Representing Wales at Venice Biennale

-John Cale represented Wales at the 53rd Venice Biennale of Art 2009 in Italy with a new, specially commissioned installation.
+John Cale represents Wales at the 53rd Venice Biennale of Art 2009 in Italy with a new, specially commissioned installation.

 It's called Dyddiau Du/Dark Days, a multimedia project about his Welsh heritage, including footage of Garnant - the sunrise is filmed at the house where he was born - and the nearby Black Mountains.
 He used five high resolution screens for the movies.
-The footage was accompanied by a new song written for the occasion.
+The footage, shot by documentary maker Bevis Bowden, consists of four sections - Maes-Y-Wern, Send Me Away, Dreaming in Vertigo and The Making of Unpretty - shown in a loop, and was accompanied by a new song written for the occasion.

 Cale in Venice